 - Ego.
 Big ones can sabotage a relationship.

 - Being surrounded by “yes people.”
-From agents to friends to marriage therapists, the “rich and famous” are surrounded by self-serving sycophants who won’t risk the personal or professional fallout that could come from giving a powerful celebrity the hardline or telling them the ugly truth about their behavior.
+From agents to friends to marriage therapists, the “rich and famous” are often surrounded by people who won’t risk the personal or professional fallout that could come from giving a powerful celebrity the hardline or telling them the ugly truth about their behavior.
 In fact, this is one reason that truly motivated high-profile couples reach out to me.
 I prefer to do my job properly and tell them what they may need to hear, not just what they expect to hear.

 Many get too serious too fast (i.e. have sex right away, move in together too soon, etc.) and never learn the difference between lust and love: their relationships never mature past the point of that initial rush.
 They assume the other grass is always greener and, the moment those tingles fade, they hop the fence…only to find it’s the same song and dance there.

 Many non-celebrity couples live with constant pressure, whether that’s finances, conflict with the in-laws or just the daily stressors of family life.
 Partners who are under stress do tend to take it out on each other.
 Pressure doesn’t bring out the best in most of us.
 It wears us down.
 In addition, many couples spend a lot of time apart, whether working or engaging in separate hobbies, and struggle to find a natural routine or couple time.